-Risk Control is an internal, independent review function within the Risk function.
-Risk Control is managed by the Chief Risk Control Officer with oversight from the Business Risk Committee of the Board of Directors.
-Risk Control is comprised of the following four groups, each with its own risk focus and oversight:
+Risk Control is an internal, independent review function within the Risk Management function.
+Risk Control is managed by the Chief Risk Control Officer and is comprised of the following three groups, each with its own risk focus and oversight.
+The Business Risk Committee oversees Risk Control and each of the groups below.